-Why You Might Consider Refinancing Your Commercial Property in
+Why You Might Consider Refinancing Your Commercial Property in San Diego

 Are you looking for money to expand your business?
 Do you want to keep more profits in your pocket and not give it to a lender who charges exorbitant interest rates?
-You might consider refinancing commercial property.
+You might consider refinancing the commercial property.